killumslow/Open-Social-Diversity-Initiative/content/diversity_and_inclusion.md

 # Our framework

 ## The four pillars
+- Culture
+ - safe place for all
+ - heard voices
+ - promote healthy conversation

 - Recruitment
 Efforts around attracting and securing diverse talent
  - job fairs
  - advertising
  - word of mouth
  Who is it directed towards
  Are you using strategies to target the right audience

 - Retention
+Efforts around keeping the talent within the organization
+ - promotion (increased responsiblity and impact within organization)
+ - pay raise
+ - awards

 - Results

-- High level description of what the pillars are taken from pillar documents
+ - effectiveness of the previous pillars
-- Pillar dependencies
-    what must be in place for a successful implemenetation
-- How the pillars interact
-    Nature transitions between the pillars and how they should feed one another
+ - standard data points and measurements
+ - providing data to public (anon)
+ - comparing to peer organizatons or businesses

 Next Section
 [Culture](https://killumslow.github.io/Open-Social-Diversity-Initiative/content/culture)